 If you are someone that enjoys trying different types of soup this Creamy Mushroom Soup is an excellent choice.
-When I was younger you couldn’t get me to try anything with mushrooms.
-Since I have gotten older I can’t seem to get enough recipes that incorporate mushrooms in them.
+Even if you don’t love mushrooms, this soup is delicious!

 This recipe also has wild rice, together with the other ingredients this soup is a must-try in your household.
 Keep reading to see what all is in this tasty comfort meal.